amanshenoy/path-tracer/readme.md

 Since the application runs on the CPU, samples per pixel needs to be limited to obtain reasonable render times (even with multi-threading).

 The images shown above are denoised using [Intel® Open Image Denoise](https://www.openimagedenoise.org/).
-The pre-compiled zip file (unzipped, includes a `bin` and a `lib` folder) needs to be moved into `src/dependancies/`, for the shell script `denoise` to work.
+The pre-compiled zip file from their website (unzipped, includes a `bin` and a `lib` folder) needs to be moved into `src/dependancies/`, for the shell script `denoise` to work.

 ## Usage
 <p align="center">